-The TROPICS team is at the junction of two research domains:
+The TROPICS team studies Automatic Differentiation (AD) of algorithms and programs.
+It is at the junction of two research domains:

-- AD: On the one hand, we study software engineering techniques, to analyze and transform programs semi-automatically.
+- AD theory: On the one hand, we study software engineering techniques, to analyze and transform programs semi-automatically.
 Our application is Automatic Differentiation (AD).
 AD transforms a program P that computes a function F, into a program P' that computes some derivatives of F, analytically.
-We put a particular emphasis on the reverse mode of AD, which yields gradients for optimization at a remarkably low cost.
-The reverse mode of AD requires carefully crafted algorithms. - CFD application of AD: On the other hand, we study the application of AD, and particularly of the adjoint method, to Computational Fluid Dynamics.
+We put a particular emphasis on the reverse mode of AD (sometimes called adjoint mode), which yields gradients for optimization at a remarkably low cost.
+The reverse mode of AD requires carefully crafted algorithms. - AD application to Scientific Computing: On the other hand, we study the application of AD, and particularly of the adjoint method, to e.g. Computational Fluid Dynamics.
 This involves adapting of the strategies used in Scientific Computing, in order to take full advantage of AD.
 This work is applied to several real-size applications.

-The second aspect of our work (optimization in Scientific Computing), is thus at the same time the motivation and the application domain of the first aspect (program analysis and transformation, and computation of gradients through AD).
-About AD, our objective is to automatically produce code that can compete with the hand-written sensitivity and adjoint programs which exist in the industry.
-We implement our ideas and algorithms into the tool TAPENADE, which is developed and maintained by the project, and which is becoming one of the most popular AD tools.
+The second aspect of our work is thus at the same time the motivation and the application domain of the first aspect.
+Our objective is to automatically produce AD code that can compete with the hand-written sensitivity and adjoint programs which exist in the industry.
+We implement our ideas and algorithms into the tool TAPENADE, which is developed and maintained by the team, and which has become one of the most popular AD tools.
 TAPENADE is available as a web service, and alternatively a version can be downloaded from our web server.
 Practical details can be found in section 5.1.